 Turn Your Furnace On

 If you have pipes installed in an exterior wall of your house, it’s important to perform an inspection of the wall to ensure it is insulated properly.
 It is not abnormal to discover pipes in locations with no insulation in houses that are 50 to 100 years old.
 Do you notice damp drywall in your living room or kitchen?
 This is a sign of a broken pipe on your property.
 To prevent water damage, you will need to deactivate your water and increase the heat on your thermostat.
-Adjusting the temperature settings will help prevent the pipe burst from becoming worse as you wait for a licensed plumber to fix the problem.
+Adjusting the temperature settings will help prevent the pipe burst from becoming worse as you wait for an emergency plumber in Glen Ellyn, IL to fix broken pipe problem.

-To prevent damage to other pipes behind your walls or ceilings, turn each of the faucets on to a low setting to ensure the water is moving in your pipes.
+To prevent broken pipes behind your walls or ceilings in the winter season, turn each of the faucets on to a low setting to ensure the water is moving in your pipes.
 If the water in your pipes sits still for a long period of time, the water will start to freeze and break the pipe.
 In addition, an easy way to protect your property from the negative consequences of a pipe burst is to close your garage door during the winter season.
 This will help prevent frigid air from reaching water pipes that are behind the walls in your garage.

 Remove the Cracked Pipe